rayyanmaan/SwapCircle/codebase/api-integration.md

 The frontend and backend are now fully connected.
 All major components fetch data from the backend API instead of using mock data.

+## Interactive API Documentation

+FastAPI automatically provides interactive API documentation that you can use to explore and test all endpoints:

+- **Swagger UI**: `http://localhost:8000/docs` - Interactive API explorer where you can try out endpoints
+- **ReDoc**: `http://localhost:8000/redoc` - Clean, readable API documentation
+- **OpenAPI Schema**: `http://localhost:8000/openapi.json` - Machine-readable schema for API tools

+When the backend is running, visit `http://localhost:8000/docs` to see all available endpoints, their parameters, request/response schemas, and test them directly in your browser.

 ## API Service

 The main API service is located at `Frontend/src/services/api.js`.
 It provides: